 Conclusion: The periodontal status of participants did not worsen with poor glycaemic control.
 However, education was significantly associated with extent of control.
-Periodontal care needs to be incorporated into the management of the diabetics in order to improve their quality of life.
+Periodontal care should be incorporated into the management of the diabetics for improved quality of life.
 Key words: Demographics, DM, Glycaemic control, Periodontal status.